Iterative Qubit Coupled Cluster using only Clifford circuits: Introduction

-There are many flavours of Variational Quantum Algorithms (VQA)~\cite{QCC, iQCC, ADAPT-VQE, VQE, Tang_2021, QEB} to determine the states and energies for a given system.
-In VQA, a parameterized ansatz is chosen to describe one or more eigenvectors of a qubit Hamiltonian $\hat{H} = \sum_{j}h_j P_j$, where $\quad P_j=\otimes_{k=1}^{N} \sigma_k^{(j)}$ is a Pauli word operator formed as a tensor product of Pauli and identity operators $\sigma_k^{(j)} \in[X,Y,Z,I]$, $N$ is the number of qubits, and $h_j$ is an expansion coefficient.
-For fermionic systems, the set of coefficients $h_j$ are derived from the one- and two-electron integrals of a second-quantized Hamiltonian using any of the popular mappings such as Jordan-Wigner (JW), Bravyi-Kitaev (BK), and JKMN~\cite{JKMN} (also known as the ternary-tree mapping).
-A qubit Hamiltonian expectation value is determined on a quantum computer by first preparing an initial qubit state according to the chosen ansatz and current parameter set, then applying each $P_j$ term individually or as groups of mutually commuting $P_j$ terms, and finally measuring the final qubit state.
+where $p_j \in \{ I, \sigma_x, \sigma_y, \sigma_z \}$, and $h_i$ is an expansion coefficient. $\mathcal{P}_i$ is therefore a tensor product of Pauli and identity operators, and is commonly referred to as a "Pauli word" operator.
+Also, the Pauli operators $\{\sigma_x, \sigma_y, \sigma_z \}$ are commonly abbreviated by $\{X, Y, X\}$, and this notation is used hereafter.
+For fermionic systems, the set of coefficients $h_i$ are derived from the one- and two-electron integrals of a second-quantized Hamiltonian using any of the popular mappings such as Jordan-Wigner (JW)~\cite{jordanUber1928}, Bravyi-Kitaev (BK)~\cite{bravyi2002fermionic}, and JKMN~\cite{JKMN}, also known as ternary-tree mapping.
+A qubit Hamiltonian expectation value is determined on a quantum computer by first preparing an initial qubit state according to the chosen ansatz and current parameter set, applying each $\mathcal{P}_i$ term individually or as groups of mutually commuting $\mathcal{P}_i$ terms via single-qubit rotations, and measuring the final qubit state in the computational basis.
 Minimization of this expectation value with respect to the ansatz parameters is performed on a classical computer and affords the optimal energy and parameter set for the selected ansatz.
-An effective ansatz will navigate towards the optimal solution with short depth circuits, and a minimal number of parameters.
+An effective ansatz should steer towards the optimal solution with short-depth circuit, and a minimal number of parameters.